Portugal–Spain football rivalry: 1950 FIFA World Cup qualification

-First leg

-Spain and Portugal met in 1950 FIFA World Cup qualification round with Spain going away with a 5-1 victory at home.
+Spain and Portugal met in 1950 FIFA World Cup qualification round with Spain going away with a 5–1 victory at home in the first leg.

-Second leg

-Second leg saw both sides drawing 2-2, meaning Spain qualified for 1950 FIFA World Cup after defeating Portugal 5-1 in first leg.
+The second leg saw both sides drawing 2–2, meaning Spain qualified for 1950 FIFA World Cup.

 UEFA Euro 1984

-In UEFA Euro 1984 group stage Portugal and Spain were paired together, both sides qualified to the next round as Portugal drew Spain 1-1.
+In UEFA Euro 1984 group stage Portugal and Spain were paired together, both sides qualified to the next round as Portugal drew Spain 1–1.
 António Sousa gave Portugal in 52nd minute, after 21 minutes Santillana equalised for Spain at 73rd minute.

 UEFA Euro 2004

-Portugal and Spain faced off in group stage of UEFA Euro 2004 hosted by Portugal.
-Portugal won the game 1-0 as half time substitute Nuno Gomes scored a goal from 20 yards, giving Portugal their first ever victory against Spain in a major tournament, this was also Portugal's first victory over Spain since 1981.
+Portugal and Spain faced off in group stage of the UEFA Euro 2004 hosted by Portugal.
+In a game where both teams must win to qualify for the knockout stage, Portugal won the game 1–0 as half-time substitute Nuno Gomes scored a goal from 20 yards, giving Portugal their first ever victory against Spain in a major tournament, eliminating Spain on goals scored, and handed the other knockout berth to eventual winners Greece.
+This was also Portugal's first victory over Spain since 1981.

 2010 FIFA World Cup

-Spain defeated Portugal 1–0 in the Iberian derby to progress to the quarter finals where they were to play Paraguay.
-The game took place on Tuesday 29 June 2010 at the Cape Town Stadium.
+Spain defeated Portugal 1–0 in the Iberian derby to progress to the quarter-finals en route to their first world championship.
+The game took place on 29 June 2010 at the Cape Town Stadium.
 Spain dominated the game with a ball possession ratio of 62% and several opportunities, but had to endure a pair of missed chances by the Portuguese in the first half, including one by Hugo Almeida which nearly resulted in a goal.
 In the second half, the Portuguese attacking threat decreased, and the entry of Fernando Llorente for Fernando Torres on the field brought new energy to the Spanish team.
-The only goal of the match came on the 63rd minute: David Villa picked up a brilliant pass by Xavi, having his first shot saved, but then lifted the rebound into the roof of the net.
+The only goal of the match came on the 63rd minute as David Villa picked up a brilliant pass by Xavi, having his first shot saved, but then lifted the rebound into the roof of the net.
 Post-match replays showed that the goal was scored from an offside position (0.22m according to ESPN axis).